cryspen/bertie/Benchmarks.md

 | 2.7%   | 1.97 Gc     | Hacl_Bignum_bn_add_mod_n_u64                              |
 | 0.9%   | 702.17 Mc   | Hacl_Bignum_Karatsuba_bn_karatsuba_sqr_uint64             |

+#### Protocol Performance Analysis

+To avoid the large overhead of the cryptography, we look at individual steps of the protocol.
+This allows us to see where the protocol implementation itself may be slower than necessary.

+##### Client Hello Generation

+This measures the performance of generating a client hello (`tls13formats::client_hello`).

+Looking at the traces, most time is spent in `Bytes::concat` and `encode_length_uXX` functions, and the resulting memory management.
+To reduce the time needed here, we pre-allocate memory in `encode_length_uXX` and make `Bytes::concat` owning, such that it does not need to allocate new memory.

 ## Comparison

 We compare with [Rustls](https://github.com/rustls/rustls) as it is the most popular